benwestrate/mainstay/README.md

 # Mainstay
-The definition of Mainstay : a person or thing that acts as a chief support or part. ( [dictonary.com](http://dictionary.reference.com/browse/mainstay) )
+The definition of Mainstay: a person or thing that acts as a chief support or part ( [dictonary.com](http://dictionary.reference.com/browse/mainstay) ).
 This module is meant to be the middle piece that links a component that is in a javascript library and your authored components.

 ### Install Mainstay